-Installing WordPerfect 8.1 for Linux by script on a distro current in 2021
+Installing WordPerfect 8.1 for Linux on a distro current in 2024 - general considerations

 Home